 Adam L. Suttin has served as a member of our Board since August 2012.
 Previously, Mr. Suttin served as president of JWC Acquisition Corp.
-Mr. Suttin co-founded J.W.
+Mr. Suttin cofounded J.W.
 Childs Associates, L.P., a private equity investment firm, in 1995 and is a partner of that firm.
 From 1989 to 1995, Mr. Suttin was an investment professional at Thomas H. Lee Company.
 He is currently a member of the board of directors of Brookstone, Inc., Sunny Delight Beverages Co., Esselte Ltd., Mattress Firm Holdings, Inc., and The NutraSweet Company.
 Mr. Suttin holds a B.S. in Economics from the Wharton School of the University of Pennsylvania and a B.A.S. in Engineering from the Moore School of Engineering of the University of Pennsylvania.
 We believe that Mr. Suttin is qualified to serve on our Board in light of his experience as a co-founder of J.W.
 Childs and his experience as a director of various companies.

 Peter H. Kamin has served as a member of our Board since August 2012.
 Previously, Mr. Kamin served as a member of The Tile Shop's board of managers from January 2012 to August 2012.
 Mr. Kamin has served as managing partner of 3K Limited Partnership, an investment fund, since January 2012.
 Previously, Mr. Kamin was the founding partner of ValueAct Capital, an investment fund, from January 2000 to January 2012.
-Since June 2012, Mr. Kamin has been a director and member of the audit committee of Ambassadors Group, Inc., a publicly-traded educational travel company; since May 2012, Mr. Kamin has been a director and member of the governance committee of MAM Software Group, Inc., a publicly-traded provider of business automation and ecommerce solutions for the automotive aftermarket; and since April 2012, Mr. Kamin has been a director and member of the chenology solutions and professional services to engineering and design companies.
-Mr. Kamin previously served on the board of directors and as a member of the audit committee of Adesa, Inc., a publicly-traded provider of vehicle auction and remarketing services, from April 2007 to December 2011; on the board of directors and as a member of the audit travel company 2007 to December 2011; and on the board of directors and as a member of natural gas compression products and services, from January 2007 to September 2008.
+Since June 2012, Mr. Kamin has been a director and member of the audit committee of Ambassadors Group, Inc., a publicly-traded educational travel company; since May 2012, Mr. Kamin has been a director and member of the governance committee of MAM Software Group, Inc., a publicly-traded provider of business automation and ecommerce solutions for the automotive aftermarket; and since April 2012, Mr. Kamin has been a director and member of the audit committee of Rand Worldwide, Inc., a provider of technology solutions and professional services to engineering and design companies.
+Mr. Kamin previously served on the board of directors and as a member of the audit committee of Adesa, Inc., a publicly-traded provider of vehicle auction and remarketing services, from April 2007 to December 2011; on the board of directors and as a member of the audit and compensation committees of Seitel, Inc., a publicly-traded provider of onshore seismic data to the oil and gas industry, from February 2007 to December 2011; and on the board of directors and as a member of the governance committee of Exterran Holdings, Inc., a provider of natural gas compression products and services, from January 2007 to September 2008.
 Mr. Kamin holds an M.B.A. from the Harvard University Graduate School of Business and a B.A. in Economics from Tufts University.
 We believe that Mr. Kamin is qualified to serve on our Board due to his significant experience as a director of publicly-traded companies and his substantial experience as an investor.